apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 {% tab install Windows %}

-Download the installer `apitestbase-{{ site.atb_release_version }}.exe`, double click it and follow through the standard Windows application installation process.
+Download the installer `apitestbase-{{ site.atb_release_version }}.exe`, double click it and follow through the normal Windows application installation process.

-Once the installation finishes, you can launch API Test Base application from Start Menu or Desktop shortcut.
+Once the installation finishes, you can launch API Test Base from Start Menu or Desktop shortcut.

 First time launching, a Windows Defender Firewall alert will pop up.
 Uncheck the `Public networks ...` option, and click the `Allow access` button.